DigiCare Insurance

 What Affects the Price of Immigration Insurance in Cyprus?

-There are really only two variables: the insured person's age (under 70 or 70 and over) and whether the policy is for one person or several.
+The two main variables are the insured person's age band (under 62, 62–64, 65–69, 70–74, 75–79, 80+) and whether the policy is for one person or several.
 The wording is regulated by the Insurance Companies Control Service, the Cyprus authority that approves the standard Plan A schedule, so the cover itself does not change between insurers and the price tag does not move either.

 • Validity period.
 Plan A is normally written for 12 months to match the Pink Slip cycle.
 The Migration Department expects an in-date certificate at every renewal, so the natural buying rhythm is annual.